-Noble Knob Trail is a 6.9 mile moderately trafficked out and back trail located near Enumclaw, WA that features beautiful wild flowers and is rated as moderate.
+Noble Knob Trail is a 6.9 mile moderately trafficked out and back trail located near Enumclaw, Washington that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, and horses and is accessible from July until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 A nice hike into the Norse Peak Wilderness with fantastic views of several Cascade Volcanoes This is a great alpine ridge walk just outside of Rainier National Park in the Norse Peak Wilderness.
 This isn't a killer climb as there is minimal elevation change thus the views are attainable for the whole family.
 The trail is easy to follow all the way to Noble Knob around Mutton Mountain which you can also run up if you'd like.
 This trail is open to mountain bikers if you are interested...

 Views in every direction, Rainier on your right and Cascades in the left.
 Relatively easy hike, bad road in highly recommend 4 wheel drive

 The hike itself was pretty good.
 The trail was decent, I took the FS road 72 route.
 It was raining pretty good so I was socked in the whole way and didn't have great views.
 It got pretty muddy so be careful if you're heading up anytime soon.
 Parts of are starting to get a little slippery and there are some narrow parts and steep Rocky parts of the climb.
 Still totally doable for an inexperienced hiker.
 Overall it was a great hike.
 Just wish there wasn't so much fog and rain.
 Oh well.
 Next time!!!